dedoussis/asynction/README.md

 ### Dockerised

-The CLI is also available through docker, negating the need for a local python environment:
+The CLI can be installed via pip or Homebrew (see the [install section](#install)) but is also available through docker, negating the need for a local python environment:

 ```console
 $ docker run -v ${PWD}/docs/asyncapi.yml:/opt/asynction/asyncapi.yml dedoussis/asynction mock run --debugger